Brandon Lowe Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.99 team ERA ranks 11th among all MLB pitching staffs.
+- The Rangers have the 11th-ranked team ERA among all league pitching staffs (3.97).

-- His most recent appearance was on Sunday, July 9 against the Washington Nationals, when the right-hander tossed 5 2/3 innings, surrendering four earned runs while allowing seven hits.
+- His most recent appearance was on Thursday, July 6 against the Boston Red Sox, when the righty threw 5 1/3 innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.